Coronavirus digest: UK deploys military to London hospitals | DW | 07.01.2022

 Perrottet said Australia's most populous state was facing "a difficult few weeks."

-Close to 100,000 children in Peru lost at least one parent or primary caregiver to COVID, the government has reported.
+Close to 100,000 children in Peru have lost at least one parent or primary caregiver to COVID-19, the government has reported.

 Costa Rican President Carlos Alvarado has announced that health authorities will begin vaccinating children between the ages of 5 and 11 against COVID-19 on January 11.